 - Henceforth, the assertion that the bible made raped women marry their rapists is categorically false.
 It is a flat out lie, and it's proponents know it.
 They just don't care because it's not a part of their agenda to subvert the truth.

-Now, this brings up an interesting question from the text: how is rape like murder and should the death penalty still apply?
+Now, this brings up a very pertinent question: how is rape like murder and should the death penalty still apply?
 There are two requirements - both of which deserve the death penalty - in Deut 22:25-27:

 - 1st, the rapist committed adultery by sexually assaulting a betrothed woman.